-Separate your knees as wide as your hips and bow forward, refocusing on your intention.
-Extend your arms, allow them to relax, and press your palms together.
-Take 5 more slow deep breaths here, expanding the capacity of your lungs as you expand the capacity of your gratitude.
+Separate your knees as wide as your hips and keep your feet together.
+Bow forward and refocus on your intention.
+Extend your arms, allow them to relax, and bring your palms together.
+Take 5 slow, deep breaths expanding the capacity of your lungs as you expand the capacity of your gratitude.

 Return to sitting on your heels in Vajrasana with your hands resting on your knees.
-If you have pain in your knees, you can also take any other comfortable seated position.
-Inhale to arch your spine, drawing your hands toward your hips and gazing upward.
-Exhale to round your spine, drawing your hands forward to your knees and gazing in toward your navel.
-Repeat this sequence of movements 5 times to awaken the power of the heart chakra.
+If you experience pain in your knees, you can take any other comfortable seated position.
+Inhale to arch your spine as you draw your hands toward your hips and gaze upward.
+Exhale to round your spine as you draw your hands forward to your knees and gaze in toward your navel.
+Repeat this sequence of movements 5 times to awaken your heart chakra.

 Simple Seated Twist

 Stay seated in Vajrasana or switch to Sukhasana (Easy Pose).
 Inhale to lengthen your spine.
-Exhale and twist to the right, placing your right hand behind you and your left hand on your right knee.
-Take 5 deep breaths in this twist and slowly turn your head to look over your right shoulder to get a complete twist of the spine.
-Return to center as you exhale.
+Exhale and twist to the right as you place your right hand near your right hip and your left hand on your right knee.
+Take 5 deep breaths.
+Slowly turn your head to look over your left shoulder to complete the twist.
+Exhale and return to center.
 Repeat on the other side.

-Justin Michael Williams is a vibrant public speaker, musician, and successful yoga instructor who travels the globe training the conscious community to thrive in marketing, media, and business.
-He has spearheaded the marketing development and social media of over 150 brands, both large and small, including, Sianna Sherman, Ashley Turner, Noah Mazé, and more.
-He is also the Co-Founder of the Business of Yoga, LLC and hosts Yoga Business Retreats around the world, helping yoga teachers flourish in business.
-By using his expertise to coach individuals and nonprofits, Justin works to spread positivity and inspire change throughout the social web.
-See more at justinmichaelwilliams.com
+Justin Michael Williams is a public speaker, musician, and yoga instructor who trains the conscious community to thrive in marketing, media, and business.
+He has spearheaded the marketing development and social media of over 150 brands, including Sianna Sherman, Ashley Turner, Noah Mazé, and more.
+By using his expertise to coach individuals and nonprofits, Justin works to spread positivity and inspire change, especially as a voice for diversity and inclusivity in wellness.
+See more at justinmichaelwilliams.com.